Iran Travel Information

 Electrical current is 220 volts, 50Hz.
 Round two-pin plugs are standard (Plug types C and F).

 The official language of Iran is Persian, also known as Farsi.
 English is mostly spoken and understood by businessmen.

-Although there are many circumstances where a small tip is expected, it is unlikely that a waiter will be hovering around expectantly after delivering the bill.
+Although there are many circumstances where small tips will do, waiters don't expect them.
 It's worth remembering that helpful Iranians probably deserve some extra appreciation to supplement their meagre wages.
 In most cases, tipping is an optional reward for good service.
 Fares in private taxis are always negotiable.

 The international dialling code for Iran is +98.
-The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Internet cafes are found in major cities and public telephones accept coins and/or telephone cards.
-Although roaming is compatible with some international mobile service providers, it is far cheaper to buy a sim card in Iran for the period of your stay.
+Although roaming is compatible with some international mobile service providers, it is far cheaper to buy a SIM card in Iran for the period of your stay.

 Become our Iran Travel Expert

 We are looking for contributors for our Iran travel guide.
 If you are a local, a regular traveller to Iran or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small group adventures focused on getting off the beaten track and having real life experiences in Iran.